 The custom search tools in EnterMedia are designed to provide multiple ways to find assets, filter results and connect users with the most relevant content.
 Each area can be adjusted to reflect the search priorities and workflow of its users.
 Some areas can be customized on a per user basis.
 Others are managed on a per application basis. [emplayer assetid="AVFK9oa3sKoNQ6eMCUci" height="470"] Advanced Search

 The most popular of the search tools is the Advanced Search area.
 This area can be customized on both a per user and per application basis.
 Administrators can designate specific ‘starter’ fields by going to Settings/ Views/ System/ Advanced Search.
 Fields selected here will be available for all users upon initial login.
 Custom fields can be added to this view if a user has been granted the permissions to do so.

+This allows each user to search for content based on their specific needs.
+Special fields, such as tags, allow users to easily Navigate from the advanced search area, then perform single click searches in the table view, or in the asset preview area.
 Full text search is also available for all standard document formats, including Word, Excel, Powerpoint and PDF files.
 This is a great way for users to find books, contracts, instruction manuals, marketing materials, and other examples.
 When previewing these documents, EnterMedia offers full previews of all document types and PDF pages.
 There is no limit to the number of previews, so this can be done for hundreds of pages.
 Users can jump to specific pages, or access the content chronologically.
 This makes it easy for users to find content and information without ever having to download or leave the DAM. [caption id="attachment_1484" align="alignnone" width="663"]

 Search Tools - Advanced Search[/caption] Filters Filters are a great way to narrow down search results based on specific criteria.
 There is no imposed limit to the number of overall filters, or designations within each tree.
 After each search query, the filters will recalculate to accurately reflect the currently available results.
 Clicking a filter, category, tag or collection will have the same effect.